abitgooey/QAProcess/README.md

-# QAProcess
+# QAProcess (Websites)
-This document has been produced for all QA testers working at Gooey, and explains what is expected in regards to QA.
+This document has been produced for all QA testers working at Gooey, and explains what is expected in regards to QA of website builds.

 ---
 ## Table of contents